Nix Terminfo and Locale Archive

 The “invalid character” errors are caused by a similar issue.
 My

-locale environment variables were set to en_US.UTF-8
+locale environment variables were set to en_US.UTF-8, but

 that locale was not available within the Nix environment.
 One workaround

-is to use the C.UTF-8
+is to use the C.UTF-8 locale instead for both the

-environment variables.
+LANG and LC_CTYPE environment variables.
 This

-is similar to how I set the TERM
+is similar to how I set the TERM environment variable to

 work around terminal issues.
 I tested this and confirmed that this does